OpenDataDSL/website/src/pages/AboutUs.md

 Ram started DataGenic India in 2006 and was responsible for the management of all operations in the Bangalore office and was the primary developer for the DataGenic data management systems.

 Ram worked previously in Sonata Software, Deutsche Bank and Lehman Brothers which provided exposure to the latest technologies and business domain knowledge.

+### Simon Jackson
+##### Operations Director
+Simon has been working in data management since 1987.
+He started working at a leading back-office data provider 1 week before Black Monday, which taught him that it is vital you have confidence in the data you rely on even when market conditions mean the data itself appears intuitively wrong.
+After working in data content creation in the finance sector, his passion for solutions and customer needs led him into integration support and operations.
+For the last few decades Simon has worked with some of the leading enterprise data solutions providers – building and leading teams, functions and divisions – always driving up client expectations for what a data management solution should provide, but just as importantly – delivering on them.

+He has the utmost confidence he will do it again with OpenDataDSL allowing our clients to truly benefit from digitalisation and open standards - enabling the use of data anywhere and everywhere, easily, securely, compliantly and reliably.

 ### Sunil Ramesh
 ###### Head of User Experience